Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In October 2022, Malley said that the administration is not going to “waste time” on trying to revive the deal because of Tehran’s crackdown on protesters, Iranian support for Russia’s war in Ukraine, and Iran’s positions on its nuclear program.

-Two months later, President Biden said that the nuclear deal is “dead” but would not announce it.
-When asked about the comment, a White House National Security Council spokesperson told Axios “The JCPOA is not our focus right now.
+Two months later, President Biden said the nuclear deal was “dead” but would not announce it.
+When asked about the comment, a White House National Security Council spokesperson told Axios, “The JCPOA is not our focus right now.
 It’s not on the agenda.”

 Subsequently, it was revealed that Iran had uranium enriched to 84%, just below the 90% needed for a weapon.
 Iran now has sufficient uranium to fuel multiple bombs and could produce enough fissile material for a bomb in about 12 days.
 Even more alarming, Gen. Mark Milley, chairman of the Joint Chiefs of Staff, told Congress on March 23, 2023, “From the time of an Iranian decision…Iran could produce fissile material for a nuclear weapon in less than two weeks, and would only take several more months to produce an actual nuclear weapon.”
 This estimate for the time to build a weapon was alarming as others have consistently said it could take a year or more.